RustyYato/RustyYato.github.io/_posts/2019-01-17-Closures-Magic-Functions.md

 Because we are changing counter inside of the closure, we can implement at most `FnMut`.
 This is because we don't have write access inside of `Fn`.

-We take a `&mut` to `counter` so that we can change it, and a `&` to delta to read from it.
+We take a `&mut` to `counter` so that we can change it, and a `&` to `delta` to read from it.
 Each reference gets a fresh lifetime parameter.

 We can now see why we need to dereference the references inside of `call*`.
 This is because we need the correct types for things to work out.
 For example, there is no impl of `AddAssign` for `&mut u32`, but there is one for `u32`.
 So we need to dereference `self.counter` so that Rust can resolve `AddAssign` correctly.
-There is nothing special about `AddAssign`,  type inference requires that these types are dereferenced in order to work correctly.
+There is nothing special about `AddAssign`, the type checker requires that these types are dereferenced in order to work correctly.

 ---
 What about consuming things in a closure